Skip to main content

 Help desk tasks/maintenance

-An existing account must be linked to a person in HelloID.
+Link an existing account to a person in HelloID

 Set up correlation for the target system

-If Governance is available: The unmanaged account will appear in - and can be excluded from - future Reconciliation reports.
+If Governance is available: The unmanaged entitlement will appear in - and can be excluded from - future Reconciliation reports.

 2. Rename the user object in Active Directory to match the new name (cn, displayName).
 Update UPN and email for consistency, leaving aliases to maintain delivery.

-A new entitlement (membership, folder, etc.) needs to be managed via the business rules.
+When a new entitlement (membership, folder, etc.) needs to be managed via the business rules:

-If the users that must be granted the entitlement match the conditions of one or more existing Business rules, the entitlement can be added to the existing business rule(s).
+• Add the entitlement to one or more existing Business rules if users that must be granted the entitlement match the conditions of the existing business rule(s).
 Otherwise, Add a business rule.
 Make sure to respect the Performance limits.

-Major organizational changes are likely to impact more than just the business rules.
-In these cases it is recommended to work with a HelloID consultant.
+Major organizational changes may impact more than just the business rules.
+In such cases, working with a HelloID consultant is recommended.

 Tip